Video Records

 Walsingham (the Blessing of the new Shrine Church on 6 June) and a composite of the

-well as the main film of the Blessing of the Shrine Church there was also a shorter different
+as well as the main film of the Blessing of the Shrine Church there was also a shorter

-colour film of the same occasion.
-At the time it was sometimes written that the Anglo-
+different colour film of the same occasion.
+At the time it was sometimes written that the

-Catholic Congress had produced these films, but this was only because the English Church
+Anglo-Catholic Congress had produced these films, but this was only because the English

-the Partnership it has been professionally restored by the BBC post-production unit.
-At the
+of the Partnership it has been professionally restored by the BBC post-production unit.
+At

-remaining before the outbreak of War, and for some years afterwards.
+remaining before the outbreak of World War Two, and for some years afterwards.

 We have been trying to locate the other two films.
 A copy of the Kelham film is in the British